 - Continuously scan source code (by using code analyzing tools) to find coding issues

 - Encourage unit tests and monitor the test coverage

 Suggested Tools For Reviewing Code

 Code review does take time and may inhibit the team’s quick project timeline, but as more project members are added, it becomes necessary.
 The main reason some developers are still unwilling to do code reviews is that they feel the benefit of improved code quality against the pain and time conducting it just isn’t worth it.
-Imagine how long it takes to extract another team member’s code from source control, print them out, highlight the issues, and then bring them to a meeting for discussion with other people.
+Imagine how long it takes to extract another team member’s code from source control, print it out, highlight the issues, and then bring the findings to a meeting for discussion with other people.

-Using code review tools can help facilitate and manage the process, while speeding up the time for doing so.
+Using code review tools can help facilitate and manage the process while speeding up the time for doing so.
 There are now software tools for peer code review that solve above issues of collaboration and source control system integration.